 Tony Mills sent us this in 2007, following an email from Dennis Boreham about the Great Bradley football team

 Re: The football club.
-The football field was on a meadow behind Evergreen Lane houses which is now the Clarendale estate.
-Yes they did loose most of the time- and lose by double figures!
-The teams used the pub called The Fox Inn (which is now residential) for their changing rooms, plus the referee, before making their way up to Clarendale for the match.
+The football field was on a meadow behind Evergreen Lane houses which is now the Clarendale development.
+Yes they did lose most of the time - and lose by double figures!
+The teams used the pub called The Fox Inn (which is now a priate house) for their changing rooms before making their way up to Clarendale for the match.

 The four basic designs of houses were named